Nanospray desorption electrospray ionization: Principle of operation

-The typical nano-DESI probe setup consists of two fused silica capillaries - primary capillary which supplies solvent and maintains a liquid bridge, and secondary capillary which transports the dissolved analyte to the mass spectrometer.
+The typical nano-DESI probe setup consists of two fused silica capillaries – primary capillary, which supplies solvent and maintains a liquid bridge, and secondary capillary, which transports the dissolved analyte to the mass spectrometer.
 High voltage (several kV) is applied between the inlet of the mass spectrometer and the primary capillary, creating a self-aspirating nanospray.
 The liquid bridge is maintained by continuous flow of the solvent and the contact area between the solvent bridge and sample surface can be controlled by changing the solvent flow rate, varying the diameter of the utilized capillaries and regulating the distance between the sample and the nano-DESI probe.
-In this way, the spatial resolution in mass spectrometry imaging applications can be improved, with typical resolution ranging between 100 - 150 μm.
+In this way, the spatial resolution in mass spectrometry imaging applications can be improved, with typical resolution ranging between 100–150 μm.

+Pneumatically-assisted nano-DESI

+To enhance sensitivity, the secondary capillary of the nano-DESI probe can be equipped with a nebulizer, which takes benefit of the Venturi effect, facilitating the aspiration of the liquid.
+This enables the secondary probe to be longer, while still maintaining stable electrospray.
+The probe can be incorporated into a 3D printed cassette, creating a plug and play device.

 Applications

+Mass spectrometry imaging

+By continuously scanning a surface, such as tissue section, nano-DESI can be used for imaging.
+By carefully choosing the experimental conditions, such as the nano-DESI solvent, additives, and the ionization mode (positive or negative) we can map the distribution of a wide variety of complex molecules on different surfaces.
+A few examples to mention are proteins, lipids, small metabolites, drugs or even the distribution of endogenous alkali metals.
 Nano-DESI has been applied for localized analysis of complex molecules and imaging of tissue sections, microbial communities and environmental samples.